-A limited number of oral presentations are available at CAHR 2018, and therefore many authors requesting an Oral cannot be accommodated.
-The Scientific Committee will note the author’s preference for an Oral, but if not selected, authors will be offered a Poster presentation instead.
+A limited number of oral presentations are available at CAHR 2024, and therefore many authors requesting an oral presentation cannot be accommodated.
+The Scientific Committee will note the author’s preference for an oral, but if not selected, authors may be offered a poster presentation instead.

 Canadian Connection Policy

-Scientific abstracts submitted for CAHR conference program should demonstrate a clear Canadian connection.
+Scientific abstracts submitted for CAHR conference program must demonstrate a clear Canadian connection.

 To demonstrate a Canadian connection, an abstract would need to meet at least one or more of these criteria:

-- one or more funders are based in Canada, i.e. a Canadian funder, or other national or international funder (organization or individual) that is based in or operating in Canada
+- one or more funders are based in Canada, i.e. a Canadian funder, or other national or international funders (organization or individual) that is based in or operating in Canada

 - one or more Canadian scientific research or other organizations based in Canada is involved or partnered in the research project